Skip to main content

 Law No 22/2025, 4 March, establishes the universal nature of pre-school education for children from the age of three, amending Law No 85/2009, 27 August.

 In relation to the availability of pedagogical guidelines, the Curriculum Guidelines for Pre-School Education (OCEPE) is the legal document that offers orientation regarding the design and management of pre-primary curriculum.
 This is the responsibility of each pre-primary teacher, undertaken in conjunction with the institution/school cluster’s teaching team, considering the characteristics of the children and the context.
-Although the Education Act and the Pre-Primary Education Framework Law only include pre-primary education for children at age three and over and do not cover crèche, the National Education Council recommends that this stage be a child’s right.
-It also recommends that there be pedagogical consistency for childhood, that professional work with pre-school children has common foundations and is guided by the same principles.
+Although the Education Act and the Pre-Primary Education Framework Law only include pre-primary education for children at age three and over and do not cover crèche it is assumed that there is pedagogical consistency for childhood, that professional work with pre-school children has common foundations and is guided by the same principles.